 "They shouted to me over the radio: you're first, you're first.
 I, on the other hand, was thinking of avoiding scrap metal".

-The last one to lose a race on the last lap was another Finn from McLaren, Mika Hakkinen, who ran out of petrol in 2001 in Spain.
+The last one to lose a race on the last lap was another Finn from McLaren, Mika Häkkinen, who ran out of petrol in 2001 in Spain.
 Jim Clark even lost two World Championships at the last lap of the last race, in 1962 and 1964.
-Kimi Raikkonen bears a few more responsibilities than his compatriot, two errors with locked wheels that ruined the front right tyre.
+Kimi Räikkönen bears a few more responsibilities than his compatriot, two mistakes locking up that ruined the front right tyre.

 "We didn't know if it was better to stop and replace it, because the regulation is not clear.
 I was in the lead and we feared a penalty".

-McLaren's strategic decisions are made in real time in Woking, at the headquarters emphatically christened Paragon, and sent via email to the garage.
+McLaren's strategic decisions are made in real-time in Woking, at the headquarters emphatically christened Paragon, and sent via email to the garage.
 Boss Ron Dennis had boasted about it after his triumph in Monte-Carlo, the result of a risky decision: skipping the pit stop while the safety car was on the track.
-In Germany, however, the engineers of the Anglo-German team have not found the right solution. for Renault it is a victory that goes beyond expectations.
-On Friday afternoon, Briatore had summoned the two riders and technical director Pat Symonds to his office.
-After two hours of discussion they had decided on a prudent strategy.
+In Germany, however, the engineers of the Anglo-German team have not found the right solution.
+For Renault, it is a victory that goes beyond expectations.
+On Friday afternoon, Briatore had summoned the two drivers and technical director Pat Symonds to his office.
+After two hours of discussion, they had decided on a prudent strategy.
 Objective: to finish behind McLaren, in order not to lose too many points.
 At the same time, the most electric week of the coexistence between Michael Schumacher and Rubens Barrichello ends with a frank handshake.
 But when the Brazilian arrives in the Ferrari motorhome, fresh from the podium party and the various collateral ceremonies, the German is already playing backgammon, alongside his wife Corinna, with Luca Baldisseni, one of the technical managers of the Maranello team.
-The race was also different for the two drivers: third Rubinho, author of an exceptional race, fifth Michael Schumacher, at the end of an uphill and a bit out of the way race.
-The South American's F2005 was at the level of its best rivals, while that of the World Champion always seemed to be at the limit, in apparent difficulty.
+The race was also different for the two drivers: third Rubinho, author of an exceptional race, fifth Michael Schumacher, at the end of an uphill and backseat race.
+The South American's F2005 was at the level of its best rivals, while that of the World Champion always seemed to be on the limit, in apparent difficulty.
 Once again, external elements influenced the result.
-Especially the initial carom that threw back the two cars from Maranello, forced to avoid the other cars that collided.
+Especially the initial chaos that set back the two cars from Maranello, forced to avoid the other cars that collided.
 Rubens Barrichello says, at the end of the race:

-She seemed to be going very fast especially in that spectacular pass on Jenson Button's BAR-Honda.
+You seemed to be going very fast, especially with that spectacular overtake on Jenson Button's BAR-Honda.

 "After finding myself behind the two Jordans in the first corner, I mentally said goodbye to a good finish.
 Then, with Ferrari's performance and the situation improving, I gathered courage and took the plunge.
 I couldn't lose any more ground, it was necessary to take some risks.
-At that point I had a blast.
-But in the cockpit I didn't get to enjoy what was happening, I was too concentrated to try to reach Heidfeld.
-Unfortunately that was not possible".
+At that point, I had a lot of fun.
+But in the cockpit, I didn't get to enjoy what was happening, I was too concentrated on trying to reach Heidfeld.
+Unfortunately, that was not possible".

 Last year you had a habit of getting on and off the podium.
 Is it nice to find certain situations again?

 "The taste is different.
 The problem is that we are not here for the podium but to win.
 And that's what I hope we'll be doing in two weeks in Canada.
 I'm also happy because the team has scheduled the next test at Silverstone.
-Normally we test at Mugello or Fiorano and on those tracks the set-up of our cars is always in place.
-In England we will probably have more information on what is needed to develop the tires and set up the F2005".
+Normally we test at Mugello or Fiorano and on those tracks, the set-up of our cars is always good.
+In England, we will probably have more information on what is needed to develop the tyres and set up the F2005".

 The other side of the coin is represented by Schumacher, less optimistic than usual.